 In future work, we hope to further investigate approaches for computing $\delta, \Delta$ explicitly.
-In addition, we hope to apply the techniques presented here to geodesically convex optimization problems similar to ~\eqref{eq:F}, such as the operator scaling problem~\cite{garg2018algorithmic} and difference of convex functions~\citep{sra-weber-2022}.
+In addition, we hope to apply the techniques presented here to geodesically convex optimization problems similar to ~\eqref{eq:F}, such as the operator scaling problem~\citep{garg2018algorithmic} and difference of convex functions~\citep{sra-weber-2022}.
 Other avenues for future investigation include practical applications of our fixed-point approach.
-Due to the strong connections of Brascamp-Lieb inequalities to important questions in machine learning and information theory, this approach could be of wider interest.
+Due to the strong connections of Brascamp--Lieb inequalities to important questions in machine learning and information theory, this approach could be of wider interest.

-More generally, we hope that the Finslerian lens on fixed point iterations provides a new perspective on the problem of computing Brascamp-Lieb constants.
-We believe that the tools developed in this work can be applied to a wider class of Picard iterations that arise in the context of Brascamp-Lieb constants (such as those described in sec.~\ref{sec:other-picard}).
+More generally, we hope that the Finslerian lens on fixed point iterations provides a new perspective on the problem of computing Brascamp--Lieb constants.
+We believe that the tools developed in this work can be applied to a wider class of Picard iterations that arise in the context of Brascamp--Lieb constants (such as those described in section~\ref{sec:other-picard}).